Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021.

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Intern, ABC Marketing Firm, Summer 2020
+- Internship, ABC Marketing Firm, Summer 2020

 - Assisted with market analysis and research for various clients

-- Acquired strong skills for Excel and PowerPoint
+- The skills acquired are strong with Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020